 In October 2016, the board of directors authorized a share repurchase program with no stated expiration date that allows the buy back of up to 4 million shares of Class B common stock.
 This program was fulfilled in March 2020.
 In March 2020, the board of directors authorized a share repurchase program with no stated expiration date that allows the buy back of up to 500 thousand shares of Class B common stock.
 This program was fulfilled in May 2020.
+In April 2020, the board of directors authorized a share repurchase program with no stated expiration date that allows the buy back of up to 5.00 thousand shares of Class B common stock.
+This program was fulfilled in May 2020.
 In April 2020, the board of directors authorized a share repurchase program with no stated expiration date that allows the buy back of up to 3.5 million shares of Class B common stock.
 No other program existed as of December 31, 2020.
 The program authorizes executive management to determine the timing and the amount of shares for each purchase.
 The repurchased stock is to be held in treasury for employee share-based compensation plans, potential acquisitions and other corporate activities, unless Federated Hermes' board of directors subsequently determines to retire the repurchased stock and restore the shares to authorized but unissued status (rather than holding the shares in treasury).
 During the year ended December 31, 2020, Federated Hermes repurchased 2.9 million shares of its Class B common stock for \$67.9 million (\$1.1 million of which was accrued in Other Current Liabilities as of December 31, 2020), most of which were repurchased in the open market.
 At December 31, 2020, 1.7 million shares remained available to be repurchased under this buyback program.